 Winter in Maine is officially underway!
 That means it’s time to take the snow pants out, get the boots ready to go, and all the hats and mittens easily accessible.
 It also means that outdoor activities take on a whole new meaning.
 Fun in the snow is a Maine tradition and this year we’re hoping to try something new.
 First on our list?
-The toboggan park at Camden Snow Bowl.
+The Camden toboggan chute.
 Here’s everything you need to know about some seriously unforgettable snow tubing in Maine.

-Camden Snow Bowl is located in Camden on Barnestown Road.
+The Camden Snow Bowl is located in Camden on Barnestown Road.
 Click here for directions from just about anywhere.
-Have you ever experienced snow tubing in Maine?
+Have you ever experienced the Camden toboggan chute in Maine?
 Let us know in the comments below!

 If you prefer something a bit more familiar, check out the snow tubing at this Maine ski mountain.